Construction of a $C^*$-algebraic quantum groupoid from a weak multiplier Hopf algebra: The -algebraic locally compact quantum groupoid

 Summarizing, we have the following conclusion:

 \begin{thm} Let $({\mathcal A},\Delta,E)$ be a weak multiplier Hopf ${}^*$-algebra with a single faithful integral, as in Definition~\ref{aqgdefn}.
-With the quasi-invariance Assumption (as in \S\ref{sub4.1}), we can construct from it a $C^*$-algebraic quantum groupoid of separable type, in the sense of \cite{BJKVD_qgroupoid1}, \cite{BJKVD_qgroupoid2}. \end{thm}
+With the quasi-invariance assumption (as in \S\ref{sub5.3}), we can construct from it a $C^*$-algebraic quantum groupoid of separable type, in the sense of \cite{BJKVD_qgroupoid1}, \cite{BJKVD_qgroupoid2}. \end{thm}

-Now that the construction is done, we can take advantage of the already-developed theory in \cite{BJKVD_qgroupoid2}.
-Among the results include the description of the antipode map $S$ as a polar decomposition (Definition~4.25 and Proposition~4.26 in \cite{BJKVD_qgroupoid2}), as well as some alternative characterizations of the antipode, more relations between the base algebras $B$, $C$ and the total algebra $A$.
+Now that the construction is done, we can take full advantage of the already-developed theory in \cite{BJKVD_qgroupoid2}.
+There are alternative representations for the $C^*$-algebra and there are multiple equivalent characterizations for the antipode, among other results.
+Some more relations between the base algebras $B$, $C$ and the total algebra $A$ can be found.

 On the other hand, we did not pursue the duality aspect in this paper (see \S\ref{sub1.6}).
 Ideally, it would make the picture complete if one can confirm that the $C^*$-extension of the dual weak multiplier Hopf ${}^*$-algebra $(\widehat{\mathcal A},\widehat{\Delta})$ is the dual in the $C^*$-context of the $C^*$-algebraic quantum groupoid.
 We will postpone that project to a future occasion, after the paper on the duality theory for the $C^*$-algebraic quantum groupoids (\cite{BJKVD_qgroupoid3}, in preparation) is finished.